-As a teacher education institution, Missouri Western College may enter into the Academic Contract with the State Department of Education and eligible persons.
-This contract qualifies teachers for a two-year certificate, leading to a permanent certificate.
+As an institution offering a teacher education program, Missouri Western College may enter into an Academic Contract with the State Department of Education and an eligible prospective teacher.
+The contract will qualify an individual for a two-year teaching certificate which will lead to a permanent certificate.
 Eligible persons include degree teachers new to Missouri who do not have at least 5 semester hours earned credit in student teaching, and degree teachers having more than 8 semester hours of deficiencies for the life certificate.

-Interested persons should consult the Chairmen of the Departments of Education.
+Interested persons should consult the Dean of the Division of Education and Psychology.